A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Introduction

 \section{Introduction}

 Many scientific disciplines rely on computer simulations to study complex phenomena under various conditions.
-Although modern simulators can generate realistic synthetic observables through detailed descriptions of their data generating processes, they are unfortunately not suitable for statistical inference.
-The computer code describing the data generating processes defines the likelihood function $p(\vx\vert\vtheta)$ only implicitly, and its direct evaluation requires the often \emph{intractable} integration of all stochastic execution paths.
+Although modern simulators can generate realistic synthetic observables through detailed descriptions of their data generating processes, they make statistical inference more challenging.
+The computer code describing the data generating processes defines the likelihood function $p(\vx\vert\vtheta)$ only implicitly, and its direct evaluation requires the often intractable integration of all stochastic execution paths.
 In this problem setting, statistical inference based on the likelihood becomes impractical.
-However, approximate inference remains possible by relying on likelihood-free \emph{approximations} thanks to the increasingly accessible and effective suite of methods and software from the field of simulation-based inference \citep{cranmer2020frontier}.
+However, approximate inference remains possible by relying on likelihood-free approximations thanks to the increasingly accessible and effective suite of methods and software from the field of simulation-based inference \citep{cranmer2020frontier}.